joshpoll/bluefish-docs/classic/docs/tutorial-diagrams/bluefish-2.md

 ```

 ## Positioning Subtrees Relative to the Root

+We'd like to position these subtrees below the root.
+So we can use a `Col` component and `Ref`s to
+position these elements.

 ```tsx live noInline
 const Tree = forwardRef(function _Tree({ data }, ref) {